-After that war, Eisenhower compiled a comprehensive study of the massive four-year conflict for the American Battle Monument Commission.
-Marshall applied some logistical lessons learned the hard way in 1918 to Normandy.
+After that first world conflict, Eisenhower compiled a comprehensive study of the massive four-year struggle for the American Battle Monument Commission.
+Marshall cunningly applied some logistical lessons learned the hard way in 1918 to Normandy.

 The common American legend has it that D-Day’s show of American might and resources was the turning point in World War II.
 In U.S. eyes, with the exception of the brief setback for the Battle of the Bulge, pushing from Normandy to Berlin was a straight, if tough, shot.

-In reality, the war’s balance of power had shifted several years before, and there had been more than one turning point.
+In reality, the war’s balance of power had shifted several years earlier, and there had been more than one turning point.

-One turning point was 1942, Battle of El-Alamein, in which the wily German general Erwin Rommel got his comeuppance from the wilier British in Egypt.
-Another was on the Eastern front, where the wiliest general of them all proved to be the Russian winter, which helped kill the Nazi advance at Stalingrad in 1943.
+One in particular was 1942, the Battle of El-Alamein, in which the wily German general Erwin Rommel got his comeuppance in Egypt from the wilier British.
+Another was on the Eastern Front, where the wiliest general of them all proved to be the Russian winter, which in essence helped kill the Nazi advance at Stalingrad in 1943.